-Couple high temperatures with humidity, and you have the “heat index” seen in weather reports in many southern locations.
+Couple high temperatures with humidity and you have the “heat index” seen in weather reports in many southern locations.
 Your body cools itself by evaporating moisture, in other words, sweating.
 With high humidity, less water is lost from your body, so it is cooled less, and you feel even hotter.
-This is the heat index, and when high, can lead to problems of heat stroke or, when caused directly by the sun, sun stroke.
+This is the heat index, and when high, it can lead to problems of heatstroke or, when caused directly by the sun, sunstroke.

-On the other hand, couple temperature with wind, and you have the “wind chill index” seen in weather reports in many northern locations.
+On the other hand, a couple of temperature with the wind, and you have the “wind chill index” seen in weather reports in many northern locations.
 The wind makes your body lose heat faster than normal, and so it seems colder.

 Of course it’s the wind, too, that dries out evergreens in winter causing them to turn brown and “burn.”
 Erect burlap screens on the windy side to help prevent this.

 In the spring and summer, some wind can be good, keeping you cooler and the bugs away.
 But too much wind can wreck havoc with plants and garden objects, and if continuous, be disturbing.
 In flat areas such as the Midwestern states where long periods of wind are common, you often see windbreaks of trees near gardens and nurseries.

 Here’s one more interesting tidbit.
 Studies have even shown that crime and playground violence actually increase as the wind increases!